jbouter/ansible-laptop/README.md

 * codium *(classic)*
 * kubectl *(classic)*

+## Chrony

+Install the NTP daemon chrony and configure it.

+This disables `systemd-timesyncd`.

+## dnsmasq

+Install dnsmasq and configure it to be used as the internal caching mechanism used within NetworkManager.

+This disables `systemd-resolved`.

 ## etckeeper

 etckeeper will keep a git repository of `/etc` and update it when your package manager is run